solliancenet/microsoft-postgresql-developer-guide/09_Troubleshooting/09_00_Troubleshooting.md

 Also reference [Limits in Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-limits) for the latest information.

+### Transient errors

+A best practice for designing and developing applications in the cloud is to expect transient errors.
+Assume they can happen in any component at any time and to have the appropriate logic in place to handle these situations.

+For more information, reference [Handling transient connectivity errors for Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-connectivity).

 ### Platform issues

 - On occasion, Azure experiences outages.
 Use [Azure Service Health](https://azure.microsoft.com/features/service-health/) to determine if an Azure outage impacts PostgreSQL workloads in your region or datacenter.